At a Glance

 The global studies major is much more than a traditional list of courses to complete.
 It is a dynamic, unfolding, and individualized set of learning experiences, some occurring within a formal classroom environment and others within domestic and international field settings.
 Students complete more than half of the curriculum off campus through two field study programs: one in central Los Angeles (L.A.
 Term) and the other within Latin America, Africa, or Asia (Global Learning Term).
 In both settings, students are challenged to apply conceptual knowledge to an interpretation of complex social realities while living and learning in an unfamiliar milieus.

 Students entering the global studies program are assigned a faculty advisor who serves as a resource guide, mentor, and friend.
 Students consider their general studies requirements in relation to the major, which unfolds in five phases.

-- Freshmen and Sophomores focus on General Studies requirements
+- Freshmen and Sophomores focus on General Education requirements

 - Work with cultural mentor for six weeks